PECOS: Prediction for Enormous and Correlated Output Spaces: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we have proposed \pecos, a versatile and modular machine learning framework for solving prediction problems for very large output spaces.
 The flexibility of \pecos allows practitioners to evaluate the trade-offs between performance and training cost to identify the most appropriate \pecos variant for their applications.
-In particular, we propose \xrlinear, a recursive realization of our three-stage framework, which is highly efficient in both training as well as inference, while being much less expensive in training costs but yielding slightly lower quality than \xtransformer, which is a neural realization of \pecos that yields state-of-the-art prediction performance.
+In particular, we propose \xrlinear, a recursive realization of our three-stage framework, which is highly efficient in both training as well as inference, while being much less expensive in training costs but yielding slightly lower quality than \xrtransformer, which is a recursive neural realization of \pecos that yields state-of-the-art prediction performance.

 As future work, we plan to extend \pecos in various directions.
 One direction is to explore more alternatives for each stage of \pecos such that it offers more options to practitioners so they can identify the most appropriate variants for their applications.
 For example, there are other semantic label indexing strategies which might be promising alternatives, for example, overlapping label clustering or approximate nearest neighbor search schemes.
 In addition to linear rankers, we plan to explore more sophisticated ranker choices such as gradient boosting models or neural network models.
 To further improve the scalability of \pecos, we plan to use distributed computation.
 Another direction is to extend \pecos to handle infinite output spaces that have structure.
 In particular, we plan to conduct research to develop \pecos models that are able to not only identify relevant labels from a given finite and large label set but also generate relevant new labels when there is a generative model for these labels.
+To facilitate this work by the research community, we have open-sourced the \pecos software, which is available at \url{https://libpecos.org}.